IUA employs a standard electronic application form.

 The admission committee looks especially for the applicant’s ability to present their artistic ideas and to discuss themes and subjects related to fine art; originality in subject matter; a grounded understanding of the medium; an artistic and professional vision.

-Applicants will have completed a bachelor degree in Fine Art or in related fields of art and theory.
+Applicants will have completed a BA degree in Fine Art or in related fields of art and theory.

 Furthermore, applicants are required to supplement their application with a statement outlining their area of interest within the field and the methods and/or research questions that they intend to investigate further through their art practices and study.